Nnnate423/Golang_Notes/Interview.md

     * client use this to generate private key (a key encrypted by public key) and send back
     * server ack the private key.
     * start communication
+* DHCP -> bootstrap
+    * as computer first starts up, it has no IP address
+    * therefore it cannot use TCP -> only UDP, 0.0.0.0 as source and 255.255.255.255 as dest to broadcast
+    * receive an ip address in LAN -> convert to WAN IP through router if it has request.

 ## 1.3 DNS
 * a large scale distributed system -> multi-level